-Lauren Groff is the New York Times bestselling author of three novels, The Monsters of Templeton, Arcadia, and Fates and Furies, as well as the celebrated short-story collection Delicate Edible Birds and Florida, a 2018 National Book Award finalist.
+Lauren Groff is the New York Times bestselling author of three novels, The Monsters of Templeton, Arcadia, and Fates and Furies, as well as the celebrated short-story collections Delicate Edible Birds and Florida, a 2018 National Book Award finalist.
 She graduated from Amherst College and has an MFA in fiction from the University of Wisconsin Madison.
-Her latest book, Florida, is a collection of interwoven short stories all centered around her adopted home state of Florida that explore motherhood and family in Groff’s signature literary voice.
+Her latest book, Florida, is a collection of interwoven short stories centered around her adopted home state of Florida that explore motherhood and family in Groff’s signature literary voice.

 In her lectures, Groff captivates audiences with thoughtful reflections on the writing craft and discussion of the influences and inspiration behind her bestselling works.

-Fates and Furies was a New York Times bestseller, finalist for the National Book Award, and Amazon’s #1 Best Book of the Year in 2015.
+Fates and Furies was a New York Times bestseller, a finalist for the National Book Award, and Amazon’s #1 Best Book of the Year in 2015.
 It is an exhilarating novel about marriage, creativity, art, and perception, and has garnered tremendous critical acclaim.
 Her followup book, Florida, was similarly acclaimed and was nominated for the 2018 National Book Award and won the prestigious annual Story Prize.

 Groff’s work has appeared in a number of magazines, including The New Yorker, Harper’s, and The Atlantic, and in several of the annual The Best American Short Stories anthologies.
 Groff’s fiction has won the Paul Bowles Prize for Fiction, the Medici Book Club Prize, the PEN/O. Henry Award, and the Pushcart Prize, and has been shortlisted for the Orange Prize for New Writers and a finalist for the L.A.
 Times Book Prize.
 She lives in Gainsville, Florida with her husband and two sons.